Career Counselling in Vancouver and Across BC

 Frequently Asked Questions

-How do I know if career counselling is right for me?
+How do I know if I need career counselling?

 It can help if you are feeling stuck in your current role, unsure about your direction, or weighing whether to stay, shift roles, or make a larger change.
 It is also useful if you are considering returning to school or pursuing further training and want support making an informed decision.